pprachas/fenics_arclength/docs/source/index.rst

 Notebook Examples
 ----------------------------------
-To execute the Jupyter Notebooks in this repository, please download the `<repository>`_ and use the notebooks in the ``examples`` folder.
-Note that downloading the notebook directly will not guarantee that the examples will run since the files will be missing other components (i.e. meshes, other scripts).
+To execute the Jupyter Notebooks in this repository, please download the `repository <https://github.com/pprachas/fenics_arclength>`_ and use the notebooks in the ``examples`` folder.
+Note that downloading the notebook directly from ReadTheDocs will not guarantee that the examples will run since the files will be missing other components (i.e. meshes, other scripts).

 .. toctree::